igib-rna-tails/RNASeq_pipeline/README.md

 # Pipeline for analysis and visualization of data from RNA Sequencing
 ***
+Authors: Maciej Grochowski, Michal Malecki, Lidia Lipinska University of Warsaw, Institute of Genetics and Biotechnology
+***
 This script contains a procedure to analyze and visualize data from RNA Sequencing.
 ***
 __The pipeline includes the following steps:__